 Discovery Park + 29 is the final phase of a multi-year effort to annex the remaining 29 acres of the Fort Lawton Army Reserve property to Discovery Park.

 What You Can Do

-Submit a comment – Visit City's website for Fort Lawton Army Reserve property planning and send your comments to the Mayor, City Councilmembers, and the Office of Housing - insist that the property needs to be saved for park, nature reserve, and community uses - not for housing!
+Submit a comment – Visit City's website for Fort Lawton Army Reserve property planning and send your comments to the Mayor, City Councilmembers, and the Office of Housing - insist that the property needs to be saved for park, nature reserve, historic, and community uses - not for housing!

-Even though the "official" comment period is closed for now - life goes on, City officials and the project planners need to be reminded about what the community wants.
+City officials and the project planners need to be reminded about what the community wants.
 Let them know that Discovery Park provides vital access to the outdoors, in its woods, meadows, and seashores that rejuvenate the people of Seattle and those that live in the regional communities in King County and beyond.
 Ask your elected and unelected officials – local, state, and federal – to urge the Mayor Murray administration at the City of Seattle to preserve the FLARC property for park, wildlife, and the multiple of passive recreational users.

 More importantly - Join the Discovery Park + 29 campaign - as a leader, supporter, or volunteer - the campaign starts NOW!
 We need people to help manage or participate with these positions and efforts - sign up on the volunteer page of this website:

 - Phone Bank - smile when you talk, read the script, engage people, phone banks work.

 - Manage our yard sign campaign - pick up, deliver, set out yard signs

 - Give money and raise money - phone calls, emails, monthly gift, bundling - 10 friends giving $10 per month

 - Be a volunteer coordinator, scheduler, research director, speaker, or government liaison for the campaign these are a few of the positions where we need talented, enthusiastic, experienced, or willing to learn people for the campaign to succeed.